ngeiswei/rename-xfce-workspace/README.md

 Installation
 ------------

-sudo cp rename-xfce-workspace /usr/bin
+$ sudo cp rename-xfce-workspace /usr/bin

 Usage
 -----

 Just call

-rename-xfce-workspace
+$ rename-xfce-workspace

 without arguments.
 It will open up a text box where you can change the workspace name.

-You can bind program that with a shortcut key using Xfce Keyboard settings panel to rename your workspace at lightening speed.
+You can bind that program with a shortcut key using Xfce Keyboard settings panel to rename your workspace at lightening speed.

 Author